 This document provides examples about how to use the Pulsar Python client to connect to a Pulsar cluster through a token or an OAuth2 credential file.

-This document assumes that you have created a Pulsar cluster and a service account, and have granted the service account produce
+This document assumes that you have created a service account, and have granted the service account produce

 and consume